wavebyrd/great_expectations/assets/docker/mssql/README.md

-After running `docker compose up -d` in this directory to start the mssql container.
+After running `docker compose up -d` in this directory to start the SQL Server container.

 A second service will create the `test_ci` database required for the tests.
 This service will exit once it has created the database.
 If the database exists, it will noop.
 This is normal.

-You should now be able to run the tests via `pytest --mssql`
+You should now be able to run the tests via `pytest --sql-server`

 ## If your Mac computer has an Apple M1 chip, you might need to